 Civic Engagement Award

-The Civic Engagement Award recognizes a Friends Group organization for outstanding efforts in promoting, educating, and advocating for a THC State Historic Site to public entitites, to maintain or elevate the site as a recognized community asset.
+The Civic Engagement Award recognizes outstanding efforts in promoting, educating, and advocating for a THC State Historic Site to public entities, to maintain or elevate the site as a recognized community asset.

-The Friend Raising Award recognizes a Friends Group organization for creatively engaging and bringing together diverse community stakeholders to build on or create a supporting partnership organization that supports the THC State Historic Site.
+The Friendraising Award recognizes creatively engaging and bringing together diverse community stakeholders to build on or create a supporting partnership organization that supports the THC State Historic Site.

-The Stewardship Award recognizes a Friends Group organization for outstanding volunteer service augmenting site staff capacity through any number of volunteer assistance: supporting special projects and programs, hiring temporary staff, fundraising for additional operational support, maintenance or preservation needs, and/or providing in-kind services or supples.
+The Stewardship Award recognizes outstanding volunteer service augmenting site staff capacity through any number of volunteer assistance: supporting special projects and programs, hiring temporary staff, fundraising for additional operational support, maintenance or preservation needs, and/or providing in-kind services or supplies.

-Announcements regarding the nomination process and deadlines for 2020 will be available in May, 2019.
 Questions concerning nominations can be submitted to Angela Reed, Community Partnerships Coordinator—Historic Sites Division, by email at Angela.Reed@thc.texas.gov or (512) 463-5925.